aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 -*- text -*-

 > "Python is about having the simplest, dumbest compiler imaginable."
-> -- Guido von Rossum, *Masterminds of Programming*
+> -- Guido von Rossum in *Masterminds of Programming*

 People write source code, machines run machine code.
 A compiler turns one into the other -- how?
 The whiff of magic to this hasn't quite